 Consistency with plan -- The housing activities to be undertaken with Community Development Block Grant, HOME, Emergency Solutions Grant, and Housing Opportunities for Persons With AIDS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.

-Section 3 -- h will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
-170 h) and implementing regulations at 24 CFR Part 135.
+Section 3 -- It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
+1701u) and implementing regulations at 24 CFR Part 135.

-Signature of Authorized Official
+20-202 Signature of Authorized Official